 What is a sworn translation?

-The translator affixes his or her seal and signature to the translated document to certify the accuracy of the translation.
+The certified translator proceeds to the certification of the translation by affixing their seal and signature to the translated document to certify the accuracy of the translation.

 Translations that are certified by ACS Traduction are valid for all levels of government in France and in most countries abroad, such as Germany, the United Kingdom, the United States, Spain, Italy, the Netherlands, Belgium, Switzerland and Austria.